Rating FAQs

 Why do juniors have an alternative k-factor?

-It is a widespread view that younger players tend to improve.
-In the 3-digit system junior grades are re-evaluated on last period results and points added for subsequent anticipated improvement.
-The higher upwards k-factor is an alternative way of handling this situation.
-Analysis has shown that doubling the upwards k-factor has maintained the all list average rating.
+Generally younger players improve, a robust system should allow for this.
+The higher upwards k-factor is a way of handling this situation.
+Analysis has shown that doubling the upwards k-factor has maintained the all-list average rating.

 Why limit the k-factor for very active players?

 This is a technical adjustment for the way Elo works.
-Above this limit the unadjusted formula would rate a player entirely on the results of that month.
+At this limit the unadjusted formula would rate a player entirely on the results of that month.